 Horse-riding is referred to the ancient sport of riding and driving a horse.
 For this purpose, it is needed an extensive and suitable area; exactly what the Serranía de Ronda offers.
 It boasts a...

-Check file: Hotel-Restaurante La Fructuosa http://www.malaga.es/turismo/distinguidos/malaga/ficha.asp?txt=la+fructuosa&dis=2&pa UNIQUENESS This restaurant used to be a...
+Check file: Hotel-Restaurante La Fructuosa https://www.malaga.es/turismo/distinguidos/malaga/ficha.asp?txt=la+fructuosa&dis=2&pa UNIQUENESS This restaurant used to be a building with a...

 In the south of the region of the Serrania de Ronda, and in the foothills of the Sierra del Hacho, Gaucin is known for its beautiful views as the 'Balcony of the Serrania'.
 From this white town, you can contemplate the Sierra Crestellina, the Genal valley and the Mediterranean.
 And its Castillo del Aguila has been one of the strategic points of defence along the centuries, from Roman times to the French invasion or the Carlist Wars by the Spanish throne.